 - Psychotherapy: Finding the right therapist is crucial.
 Options include cognitive behavioral therapy, which helps in restructuring negative thought patterns.

 - Lifestyle Adjustments: Encouraging a balanced diet, regular exercise, and adequate sleep can significantly improve mental health.
+This approach also addresses issues of work-life balance and helps in developing healthy coping mechanisms.

 Integrating Mental Health into Everyday Settings